I fell in love with throwing over 10 years ago. This is the kickwheel I make almost all my pieces on. I can move it around depending on the seasons.

 3 years on, I am still fascinated with crystalline glazes.

-WHERE TO SEE To dive into the depth and detail of these crystals, they really must be seen in person.
+To dive into the depth and detail of these crystals, they really must be seen in person.